 Sexually Transmitted Disease/HIV

-In order to eliminate and prevent the transmission of sexually transmitted diseases, the Ottawa County Health Department provides free and confidential testing, evaluation, health education and treatment of the following STD's:
+In order to eliminate and prevent the transmission of sexually transmitted diseases, the Cherokee County Health Department provides free and confidential testing, evaluation, health education and treatment of the following STD's:

 - Human Immunodeficiency Virus (HIV)

 Sexually transmitted diseases (STD) are infections that can be passed on from one person to another during sexual contact.
-They are caused by a variety of organism including bacteria, viruses, protozoans and parasites.
+They are caused by a variety of organisms including bacteria, viruses, protozoans and parasites.